Potential Health Benefits of Creativity for Kids with Chronic Illnesses

 5. Take a Class or Find a Group Setting

 If your child wants to learn a specific skill, lessons can help them achieve their goals and learn what they’re interested in.
 Whether it’s a local class, lessons provided by a nonprofit organization like CoachArt, or through a child’s school, being around their same-aged peers is important for social and emotional development.

 6. Nurture Your Own Creativity

-If you’ve been looking for a reason to take the time to pursue your own creative interests, just remember that kids learn from watching their parents. 😉 Just as there are significant health benefits of creativity for kids, the same benefits apply to you.
+If you’ve been looking for a reason to take the time to pursue your own creative interests, just remember that kids learn from watching their parents. 😉 Just as there may be significant health benefits of creativity for kids, the same potential benefits apply to you.

-How has art and creativity benefitted you or your child?
+How have art and creativity been beneficial for your child?
 We’d love to hear from you.
 Please share your experience with us in the comments.

 MAKING A DIFFERENCE FOR FAMILIES IMPACTED BY CHILDHOOD CHRONIC ILLNESS

 Since 2001, CoachArt has matched volunteer coaches with students for one-on-one or group lessons in arts and athletics.
 Our vision is that one day every family impacted by chronic illness will be connected to a community of support and an opportunity to learn and grow together.